guspollitzer/circuit-breaker-tester/readme.md

 ```

 ### Conclusion
-According to these results, with the given configuration, the meli CB does not work at all, and the other two have similar performances: the resilience 4j CB has slightly better performance when the parallelism is very high (above 50), and my custom CB has slightly better performance when the parallelism is medium or low parallelism (below 50).
+According to these results, with the given configuration, the meli CB does not work at all, and the other two work fine with similar performances: the resilience 4j CB has slightly better performance when the parallelism is very high (above 50), and my custom CB has slightly better performance when the parallelism is medium or low parallelism (below 50).